 - Proof of English proficiency: International applicants (except those who are from countries where English is the only official language, those who have earned degrees from regionally-accredited U.S. institutions, or those who have earned degrees in countries where English is the official language of instruction) are required to submit proof of English proficiency.
-The following options are available to applicants for verification of English proficiency: TOEFL score of at least 79 on the iBT or an IELTS official score report of at least 6.0.
+The following options are available to applicants for verification of English proficiency: TOEFL score of at least 79 on the iBT or, an IELTS official score report of at least 6.0, or Level 112 issued by the English Language Center (ELS) in Houston, TX, or a PTE Academic score of 53.
 Applicants who have earned degrees in the United States are not required to submit TOEFL or IELTS scores.
-In lieu of the test scores, an international applicant may submit an official certificate of completion of the highest level
+In lieu of the test scores, an international applicant may submit an official certificate of completion of the highest level.

 - Official evaluation of transcripts and diplomas: International applicants must have all transcripts and diplomas evaluated by an accredited evaluation agency.
 Preferred evaluation agencies are SDR Educational Consultants, World Education Services (WES), and Spantran.
 Reports must include course-by-course evaluations and grade point average equivalents.